psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Beadlestone said he was not in the streets— was not with this party all night.

-Campbell was " not there at all at all."
+Campbell was "not there at all at all."

 Beadlestone called John Windgate, a private in the 8th, who said he was out of the barracks that night in a state of intoxication, and had been to sleep near a mill.
 When he awoke about daybreak he saw Beadlestone was there.
 Had not seen him before, and did not know where he had been in the night.